amir-ab/AWS-Analyze-Datasets-and-Train-ML-Models-using-AutoML/README.md

 Course 1 Optional References
 ________________________________________
 If you wish to dive more deeply into the topics covered this week, feel free to check out these optional references.
-(You won’t have to read these to complete this week’s practice quizzes.)

 Week 1 Explore the Use Case and Analyze the Dataset:
 •	AWS Data Wrangler
 •	AWS Glue